Happy hours for retail and service business - how to use flash sales for your business? Step-by-step happy hours strategy and inspirations.

 What is Happy Hour?

 We can first trace ‘Happy Hour’ back to the 1920’s, the age of prohibition, when sailors in the Navy began to use the phrase to designate the time when they could take a break from their everyday duties onboard and just chill out.
 The phrase then spread to civilians who would drink before going to dinner.
 We can think of this as pre-gaming, except alcohol was illegal back then.”
-Source - the quick and dirty history of happy hour

 The habit of drinking after (or during) worktime evolved and persisted, strengthened by the prohibition time.
 In the 1960’s, restaurants and pubs started using the term “happy hours” to describe a temporary (usually hourly), regular discount on drinks that was supposed to attract customers in off-peak hours (usually, after-work hours).